DC Circuit Components 221

 valence shells

 The outermost orbit of electrons in an atom.
-Valence shells can have only eight electrons.
+Valence shells with fewer electrons are more conductive.

 wet-cell battery

-A device containing a liquid electrolyte that converts chemical energy into electrical energy.
+A battery that uses a liquid electrolyte.
 Wet-cell batteries include many secondary cell batteries.